Initiatives and projects

 - Provost’s and President’s Board members participated in training from a leading equality consultancy and are taking actions as a result, including strengthening a healthy workplace culture which encourages retention and progression of women

-- The College’s Values have been developed via these focus groups to improve our working culture and help build a positive environment.
+- The College’s Values had been developed via these focus groups to improve our working culture and help build a positive environment.
 The Values and Behaviours enable the community to be clear about what is expected, recognise and reward positive behaviour, and actively address poor conduct.

 - Compliance training for all College staff via Imperial Essentials includes an equality, diversity, and inclusion online course.